danieldanielecki/GraphQL-Presentation/_code/README.md

 ### Apollo Client demo

+(little example how it looks in reality in frontend)

 1. `yarn start` in `graphql-prisma`
 2. `yarn start` in `apollo-client`
 3. Open `localhost:1234`

 ### Testing demo

+(shortly show tested 1 of each: query, mutation, and subscription)

 1. `cd _code`
 2. `cd unit-testing`